creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-Swin-Transformer.md

-  >Standard self-attention is quadratic to patch number $$hw$$ whereas window based self-attention is linear where M is fixed
+  >Standard self-attention is quadratic to patch number $$hw$$ whereas window based self-attention is linear when M is fixed